Clan Donald USA

 Welcome to the genetic / historical study of Clan Donald USA.

-If you are mostly interested in getting a DNA test, go to our testing page.
+If you are mostly interested in getting a new DNA test, go to our testing page.

 Important note: FTDNA is now offering a wide variety of new Y-chromosome SNP tests.
 You should use extreme caution when ordering SNPs from their list.
 It is best to contact our webmaster before ordering.